Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

 ![Product list](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/ProductList.png "[Product list]")

-1. Select the applicable tab in the bottom left corner of the workspace.
+1. Select the desired tab in the bottom left corner of the workspace.
 The following tabs are available:
     - *Stock in*
         Select this tab if you want to add stock for multiple materials.
     - *Release from stock*